interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 #### Procedure
 Route Update is done in the following procedure:

-- A node requests an update to the corresponded node with information of route update logs.
+- A node sends a route update request to the corresponded node with information of route update logs.
-- The corresponded node updates its routing table, and respond that the request is done.
+- The receiver node updates its routing table, and responds that the request is done.
 - If the request cannot be deserialized or interpreted as appropriate, the corresponded node responds error.

 #### Packet